• Skip to primary navigation

 shredded colby jack cheese next to a box grater.

 You’ll want to start with cheese blocks and shred them yourself.
-Pre-shredded cheese won’t incorporate as well into the cheese roll, and it’ll be dry.
+Pre-shredded cheese won’t incorporate as well into the cheese log, and it’ll be dry.

 Then, finely chop the pecans.
 You want very small pieces here so they can be spread onto a cracker.
 Get them as finely chopped as you can.